msanchezalcon/workshop/README.md

 ![](images/51.png)

 You are now ready to run the file and let you model score an image!
-Using whatever tool you want, run the evaluate.py file.
+Using whatever tool you want to run the evaluate.py file.
 You should get a printout looking like this:

 ![](images/52.png)

+### Scoring an image using the

 ### Summary